Our work is broad and diverse, as are the people we support.

 1 in 3 people in Scotland are living with one or more long-term health conditions, such as MS, arthritis, depression, chronic fatigue or PTSD.
 That's almost 2 million people.

 If you need support you can self refer.
-All of our support is free and it always will be.
+All of our support is free.

 We call our way of working 'person-centred' because it's the person, not their health condition or situation that we focus on.